Boeing backs rival in EU row, stands firm on WTO

 Albaugh said Boeing had not benefited from any rift between China and Airbus, but that Boeing expected to sell a "pretty significant number" of 737 MAX and some 777s and 747s to China.

-He said aviation had curbed emissions by 70 percent over 40 years and questioned its treatment compared to industries like construction and cement.
+He argued aviation had curbed emissions by 70 percent over 40 years and questioned its treatment compared with other basic industries like construction and cement.

 Albaugh meanwhile rebuffed European suggestions that host governments of Airbus EAD.PA and Boeing should negotiate a settlement to the world's largest trade dispute, an 8-year-old spat at the World Trade Organization over aircraft subsidies.